LuicdLabs/comctl32v6hook/README.md

 This is best understood as an activation-context experiment for classic Win32 UI, not a universal theme engine.

-## Build Requirements
+## Build Prerequisites

-- Windows 10 or later
+- Windows 10/11 or later
 - Visual Studio with the Desktop development with C++ workload
 - CMake 3.20 or newer, either on `PATH` or bundled with Visual Studio
 - Git, only when the script needs to clone a local vcpkg copy